Should I send a hand-written or email thank-you note after an interview?

 How should I continue my job search while I am waiting for offers on applications already submitted?

 If you have not received an offer of summer or post-graduate employment, it is important to continue networking, researching target employers, and applying for new jobs.
-Please visit your career advisor if you need help determining the next steps in your employment search.
+Please contact your career advisor if you need help determining the next steps in your employment search.

 How long after an interview should I follow up with a potential employer?